HassanQayyum1993/AICategoryProcessor/README.md

 ## Description

-The application takes the list of catgeories in JSON format, pass it to an Gemini API (AI API) and output a JSON containing the 3 most popular attributes for every subcategory in the category structure.
+The application takes a list of categories in JSON format, passes it to the Gemini API (AI API), and outputs a JSON containing the three most popular attributes for every subcategory in the category structure.

 ## Prerequisites